 We all need a little help in life.
 When it comes to staying on track with our goals, friends and partners can make a huge difference in your success rate.

-Yesterday, I needed to run ten miles.
-The only time I had to do it was before work, which meant I needed to get up at 4:30am and start running at 5am.
-The night before, Tuesday night, a friend had a get-together.
-If I had to run those ten miles by myself, with no one to support me or keep me on track, I’m sure I would have stayed way too late at the get-together and would have found a reason not to get up the next morning.
+On Saturday, I needed to run 8 miles.
+I’d arranged with another neighborhood friend to run early Saturday morning.
+The night before, Friday night, a friend had a get-together.
+If I had to run those eight miles by myself, with no one to support me or keep me on track, I’m sure I would have stayed way too late at the get-together and would have found a reason not to get up the next morning.

 Without my running partners, I doubt I would run half as much.
 If I’m running by myself, I seem to often find an excuse to skip the run or do it later.
 But when I know there are two or three friends getting up early, putting on their running gear no matter the weather, and running with me, I put my excuses aside and just do it.

 This is a perfect case of positive peer pressure.
 I feel guilty if I let my friends down and I feel like I’m “missing out” if I skip too many runs.
 Our super-small “running club” of four supports each other through frigid winters, grey and rainy springs, and hot summers.
 I need my running friends’ support and energy to motivate me to run outside throughout the year.

 Just as I use my running partners to help me stick to my physical goals, there are several people you can turn to when working on financial goals.
 These are a few I’ve depended on:

 - Significant Other: